RoopamTaneja/LBP_Personal_Repo/notes/7_dpg_ddpg.md

 ![](img/image-28.png)

-In the off-policy alogithm in above image, the critic uses Q-learning updates to estimate the Q function.
+In the off-policy algorithm in above image, the critic uses Q-learning updates to estimate the Q function.

 ## DDPG (Deep Deterministic Policy Gradient)

 **Must see implementation in `key_implementations/ddpg.py`.**

-DDPG is a model-free off-policy actor-critic algorithm for continuous action spaces.
+DDPG is a model-free off-policy actor-critic algorithm meant for continuous action spaces (since we want Q to be differentiable wrt a that's why).
 It learns a deterministic policy and a Q function simultaneously.

 DDPG is found to work well for physical control problems even when input for such problems is image or video.
 DDPG also typically involves batch normalization.